- The University of Texas School of Law, J.D., 1998, studied abroad in Mexico City, Mexico and London, England

 512-703-5094 direct | 512-708-8777 fax

 Darrell practices civil trial law with an emphasis on personal injury and wrongful death claims, fine art insurance litigation, products liability, construction law, premises liability, dram shop cases and insurance bad faith actions.
 His background also includes toxic tort litigation, probate matters, civil rights actions, free speech claims and commercial litigation.

-Darrell has represented international corporations and insurance companies, as well as small businesses and individuals throughout the state and federal courts of Texas and the Southwest.
-He has litigated cases involving mechanical bulls, dead horses, swarming African bees, television preachers, roller coasters, free speech, internet dating websites, sexually explicit text messages, engagement rings, strip clubs, barbeque joints, exercise equipment, Christmas tree lights, Ferrari sports cars, Harley-Davidsons, pit bulls, horse-drawn carriages, diet drugs, saber tooth tiger fossils, natural disasters, forest fires, hurricanes, the Texas A&M bonfire, hydraulic fracking, 1980s synth-pop bands, rap stars, celebrity gossip bloggers, priceless fine art, worthless neon artwork and many other interesting, oftentimes offbeat, matters.
+Darrell has represented international corporations and insurance companies, as well as small businesses and individuals, throughout the state and federal courts of Texas and the Southwest.
+He has litigated cases involving mechanical bulls, dead horses, swarming Africanized bees, television preachers, roller coasters, free speech, internet dating websites, sexually explicit text messages, engagement rings, strip clubs, barbeque joints, exercise equipment, Christmas tree lights, Ferrari sports cars, Harley-Davidsons, pit bulls, horse-drawn carriages, diet drugs, saber tooth tiger fossils, natural disasters, forest fires, hurricanes, the Texas A&M bonfire, hydraulic fracking, 1980s synth-pop bands, rap stars, celebrity gossip bloggers, priceless fine art, worthless neon artwork, and many other interesting, oftentimes offbeat, matters.